 The following list is alphabetical, but some of the more challenging herbs appear early in it.
 Mint and thyme might be the easiest herbs for beginners to root.

 Basil—Take cuttings early in the season, before the plants begin to bloom.
 Transplant into soil or another solid growing medium once roots are 1-2 inches long.
+Or leave them growing in water.

 Lavender—This can be slow to root.
 Dipping the cut end in rooting hormone before setting it in water can help it along.
 You can buy rooting hormone.
 You may also be able to make your own with willow water—see below.

 Lemon balm—It may take up to a month for roots to appear on lemon balm.
-Transplant your cuttings into a solid growing medium once roots are 1-2 inches long.
+Transplant your cuttings into a solid growing medium once the roots are 1-2 inches long.

 Marjoram—This is another slow rooter, requiring up to a month.